Scripture Press Professor of Christian Formation & Ministry

 Disciple-making is central to the work of the Church in the world.
 This is the educational ministry of the Church ~ to help people as they are being formed toward the likeness of Christ, and it is for this purpose that the Christian Formation and Ministry Department (CFM) of Wheaton College exists.
 Our mission is to facilitate the development of academically grounded, spiritually maturing, and practically skilled leaders who minister the Gospel and build up God's people in a constantly changing world.
 We seek to nurture wisdom and compassion in students who are becoming…

 Academically grounded in that they:

-Articulate a biblically, theologically, historically, and philosophically grounded perspective of formation and ministry.
+Articulate a biblical, theological, historical, and philosophical perspective of formation and ministry.

 Identify a theoretical framework for ministry context analysis.